If You Are Newly Diagnosed with COPD

-- Your doctor may have given you information and encouragement that COPD is treatable and can be managed effectively.
+- Your health care provider may have given you information and encouragement, explaining that COPD is treatable and can be managed effectively.

-- You might not have been given any information, medication, or assurance.
+- You might not have been given any information, medication, or reassurance.

 - You may have been prescribed inhalers with no instruction on how to use them.